RICOH GR 21mm →RICOH GR21

 The GR 21mm is a compact 21mm wide-angle rangefinder lens that is well-balanced on any camera.

-For a 21mm wide-angle lens, the bokeh in the foreground and background is smooth for both film and digital, and I felt that it was a lens that could produce flawless images at any shooting distance.
-However, the highlights were not sticky and the gradation was blown out quite quickly, so it was a lens that required careful exposure.
+For a 21mm wide-angle lens, both film and digital, the bokeh is smooth in the fore and aft, and it is a lens that can obtain flawless images at any shooting distance.
+However, there is no stickiness in the highlights and the gradation is blown out quite quickly, so you need to be careful with the exposure.

-I feel that cameras equipped with the latest sensors of the 2020s would be a great help with the expansion of the dynamic range, but the resolution of the sensor is high, so there is a concern that the roughness of the lens will be visible.
+I feel that if you have a camera equipped with the latest sensor in the 2020s, the dynamic range expansion would be a great help.
+However, the resolution of the sensor is high, so there is a concern that the roughness of the lens will be visible.

 The lens is only F3.5 bright even when the aperture is wide open, but if you use ISO400 film, you can take decent night scenes.
 Although it is out of production as of 2024, ISO400 reversal film was sold in the 2000s, so I sometimes used this lens.

-The GR 21mm will also be in the antique category in the 2020s, having been manufactured for more than 20 years, and there are many units with problems with basic parts of the lens, such as lens cloudiness, balsam peeling, and looseness in the lens barrel.
-A conscientious used camera store will have this information written on it, but caution is required when trading privately.
+The GR 21mm will also be in the antique category in the 2020s, more than 20 years after its manufacture, and there are many units with problems with basic parts of the lens, such as cloudy lenses, balsam peeling, and loose lens barrels.
+A conscientious used camera shop should state this.
+Be careful in private transactions such as auctions where items are labeled as junk or no claims.
 I don’t know the actual transaction price, but the price on the store tag is aggressive and scary.

 Specification and Competitor